Mutestock/mini-proj2/readme.md

 ## Run: Minikube

+_NOTE: It is possible to run the project with Minikube on Windows by executing the script through WSL._

 On Linux, your user must be added to the docker group before you can run the shell script.
 If you haven't done this, type:

 ```bash